williamtrandev/KFC_ChainStores/README.md

  - Choose "Phân bổ đơn hàng" to assign orders to delivery staff by clicking on a row and checking the last column of row to choose who will be the one to make the delivery.

 Chef staff:
- - Select a row and click "Hoàn thành đơn hàng" to complete the order.
+ - Select a row then click "Hoàn thành đơn hàng" to complete the order.